DITAWriter/pilot_training_mitchell_bomber/README.md

 - addition of glossary entries *DONE*
 - common phrases rendered in conkeyrefs *DONE*
 - topics fully indexed *DONE*
-- fully accessible images utilizing the desc and alt elements
+- fully accessible images utilizing the desc and alt elements *DONE*
 - fully accessible tables using @rowheader and @scope
 - short descriptions for every topic *DONE*
 - relationship tables for the contents of each chapter *DONE*
 - sample multimedia files inserted into appropriate topics: takeoff.dita, landing.dita, single_engine_landing.dita, raising_the_wheels_once_airborne.dita, and starting_engines.dita *DONE*

-At the time of writing (June 2019) this project is now content- and image-complete, but expect more changes and tweaks.
+At the time of writing (July 2019) this project is now content- and image-complete, but expect more changes and tweaks.

 Much thanks to Scott Hudson and Eliot Kimber for their considerable contributions to this project.